Real-Serious-Games/Unity-Scene-Query/README.md

 	vehicles>pickup-truck

-Game object(s) can be by Unity [layer](http://docs.unity3d.com/Manual/Layers.html) or [tag](http://docs.unity3d.com/Manual/Tags.html) by placing a fullstop before the layer/tag name:
+We can query for game object(s) by Unity [layer](http://docs.unity3d.com/Manual/Layers.html) or [tag](http://docs.unity3d.com/Manual/Tags.html) by placing a fullstop before the layer/tag name:

 	.vehicle